All proceeds will go toward lead beneficiary PRC as well as other HIV/AIDS service organizations in the Bay Area.

 Mark your calendar for Sunday, July 19, 2020!

-How long is the walk?
+How long will the event be?

 To whom should donations be made out?